pagopa-archive/io-functions/README.md

 Modern digital services are designed for delivering personalized experiences to the users.
-Today, a citizen that wishes to provide personal information and preferences to the services he uses, has to provide his preferences over and over again to all services, that's because most public digital services don't share any information.
+Today, a citizen that wishes to provide personal information and preferences to the services he uses, has to provide his preferences over and over again to all services; that's because most public digital services don't share any information.

 The preferences service makes it easier for the citizen to provide his personal